FashionFreedom/Seamly2D/issue_template.md

+Before you create an issue...
+?
+Have you discused this issue on the support [forum](https://forum.seamly2d.com)?

+If not please login on the forum, create a new thread.
+Include:
+- [ ] operating system version
+- [ ] Seamly2D version
-- [ ] Has the issue been discussed and finalized on the [forum](https://forum.seamly2d.com)?
+- [ ] instructions to recreate the error
-If no, return to forum and finalize discussion.
-If yes, enter link to the forum thread on this issue, then enter issue description.
+- [ ] screenshots
+- [ ] pattern file & measurement file (if applicable)

+When approved on the forum, add your issue here with a link to the forum thread.
+Thanks!